 - any regular medications they are taking

-- any exercise regimes they follow
+- any exercise regimens they follow

-- any other health conditions they may have
+- any other health conditions they have

-On the day, the healthcare provider will:
+On the day of the test, a healthcare professional will:

 - take a blood sample before the test begins